-It’s easy to get overexcited while planning your holiday, ordering yourself lots of new clothes but over packing can lead to excess charges at the airport.
+It’s easy to get overexcited while planning your holiday, ordering yourself lots of new clothes but over-packing can lead to excess charges at the airport.

-Here’s our top 10 hacks, to help you to pack smart this summer!
+Here are our top 10 hacks, to help you to pack smart this summer!

 1. Check the weather

-If you’re going somewhere where the weather is pretty much guaranteed sunshine, you’ll know to pack light clothes.
+If you’re going somewhere where the weather is pretty much-guaranteed sunshine, you’ll know to pack light clothes.
 But checking the weather for the whole time you’re there in advance, can help you to know if you need some extra layers.

 2. Plan your days

-The easiest way to pack smart is to plan your trip day-by-day.
+The easiest way to pack smart is to plan your trip day by day.
 This allows you to plan your outfits for each occasion.
 If you know you’ll be lounging by the pool nearly every day, you’ll need far less than if you’re on a city break.
-If you want to do some fancy meals out, or go for a hike, you can prepare appropriately.
+If you want to do some fancy meals out or go for a hike, you can prepare appropriately.
 Now you’ve planned – you’re ready for tip 3 – create a list!